 The status and reach of a legal document in Old Poland depended first and foremost on the eminence of its legislator, not on the usefulness of its laws.
 In the period in question, royalty was increasingly losing ground to the nobility (szlachta), a process that had been underway since the fifteenth century.
 Both the middle and the high nobility were making gains in rights and political power.
 So much so, that leading up to the union with Lithuania in 1569, the kingdom became a “democracy of nobles” (who made up 8-10 percent of the population), evolving further into a “magnate oligarchy” – a government of the wealthiest noble families, whose “authority over their lands (latifundia) was absolute and exceeded that of the Polish king over Poland.”
 The king was elected by the nobility – which convened regularly under different forums – and was not permitted to enact new laws without its approval (1505, Nihil novi).
 In the event that the king violated laws that had been dictated by the nobility, on which he had sworn at the time of his coronation, they were at liberty to disobey his orders.
 These developments, along with other upheavals in the kingdom, had far-reaching consequences.

 Beyond the king’s eroding influence, two sixteenth-century developments were of particular importance to the Jews’ status and to the potential of general royal privileges to shape ongoing Jewish-Christian interaction.
-The first was the “Qui nobiles” law enacted in 1539, which stipulated that nobles now had jurisdiction over Jews living on their lands.
+The first was the “Qui nobiles” law enacted in 1539, which stipulated that nobles now had jurisdiction over Jews living on their lands and could grant them favorable settlement conditions and rights.
 The second was retracting the ban on Polish nobles to own or lease land in Lithuania (1569), which resulted in the noble colonization of eastern lands and new opportunities for Jewish settlers.
-Consequently, by the end of the sixteenth century most of the territory of the Commonwealth was owned by nobles, leaving the king with a mere 15-20 percent of all land and roughly a third of the cities.
-In addition, there was a substantial increase in Jewish eastward migration.
+Consequently, by the end of the sixteenth century most of the territory of the Commonwealth was owned by nobles, leaving the king with a mere 15-20 percent of all land and roughly a third of the cities;and there was a substantial increase in Jewish eastward migration to these noble-owned estates.
 With a growing number of Jews settling under noble jurisdiction, a new class of Jews emerged – ‘Lords’ Jews.’
-While the lords’ Jews were living under the protection of the nobility, whose interest lay in Jewish settlement and its contribution to the economicdevelopment of the eastern territories, the “royal Jews” resided in royal cities, where their legal status was officially determined by the monarch but in practice was limited by municipal authorities and .
+While the lords’ Jews lived under the protection of the nobility, enjoying its support for Jewish economic activity, the “royal Jews” resided in royal cities, where their legal status, residential patterns and occupational structure were officially determined by the monarch but in practice were limited by municipal authorities and the heartening burghers.
 Already at the end of the 15th century and during the first half of the 16th, Jews residing in royal cities such as Cracow or Kazimierz were compelled to renegotiate their position and to sign new agreements with forces that were now on the rise, like the municipality or local governors.
 Agreements with the municipality were called “Pacta cum Judaeis inita,” or pacta (ugody) in short.
 Some of these referred to different aspects of Jewish life as a whole.
 In other cases, such as Cracow and Kazimierz, agreements were signed in light of conflict between Jews and other city dwellers, or in order to settle a specific issue that had been under dispute for years, like the distribution of trade in the city or the borders for Jewish settlement.
 Pacta tallied with the norms set by general royal privileges and were sometimes approved by the king himself.
 They became the main reference point for local populations in their relations and legal dealings with Jews, as well as an important factor shaping the Jews’ local status.